genericSpecimen/github-scripts/README.md

 My experiments with the GitHub API to avoid opening the GitHub website to perform simple tasks.

-Note: These scripts may not be the best possible solution for your use case.
+**Note**: These scripts may not be the best possible solution for your use case.
 They have been curated for my own personal needs.

 ## Authentication
 All scripts make use of a [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
 You need to create one if you intend to use these scripts.
 Treat the personal access token like a password, don't share it with anyone.